So you decided to grow yourself an epic beard. Congrats!

 Then, after it’s grown for a while, trim the hairs to be about the same length to help your beard appear less patchy and perhaps even denser.

-Brushing can make a thin, patchy beard appear fuller than it really is.
+Brushing your beard has many benefits.
+It can make a thin, patchy beard appear fuller than it really is.
 On top of that, it can exfoliate the skin, help circulation and spread the healthy, natural oils that collect at the shaft of your hair through to the rest of your beard.
 Plus, it feels so damn good!

 But beware, there are many brushes that can do way more damage than good.
 Don’t waste your time (and money) on plastic or synthetic brushes.
 Just don’t do it.
 Always, always, always use a 100% Boars Hair Bristle Brush.